Human Rights in our Supply Chain

 - For more information on how we do this, take a look at our brochure.

-Uzbekistan cotton has sadly developed a reputation for the use of child labour and forced labour practices for picking and production.
-In line with our strong commitments to source only from responsible producers, will we never knowingly use any cotton from Uzbekistan when manufacturing our products.
-However, we recognise that many countries have eradicated outdated and unacceptable practices, so we often review the Government of Uzbekistan’s policies and practices to assess if we can lift our ban.
+Uzbekistan cotton is known for its links to child labour and forced labour for picking and production.
+In line with our strong commitments to source only from responsible producers, will we never knowingly use any cotton from Uzbekistan or Turkmenistan when manufacturing our products.
+However, we recognise that many countries have eradicated outdated and unacceptable practices, so we often review Government policies and practices in both countries to assess if we can lift our ban.